MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/labeled-control-flow.md

 Move supports labeled control flow, allowing you to define and transfer control to specific labels in a function.
 For example, we can nest two loops and use `break` and `continue` with those labels to precisely specify control flow.
-Any `loop` or `while` form may be prefixed with a `'label:` form to allow us to break or continue directly there.
+You can prefix any `loop` or `while` form with a `'label:` form to allow breaking or continuing directly there.

-To demonstrate this behavior, consider a function that takes a nested vector of vectors of numbers to sum and some threshold, which behaves as follows:
+To demonstrate this behavior, consider a function that takes a nested vector of vectors of numbers to sum against some threshold, which behaves as follows:

-- If all of the numbers, added together, are under the threshold, return that sum.
+- If the sum of all the numbers are under the threshold, return that sum.
-- If we would add a number to the current sum that would push us above the threshold, we instead return the current sum.
+- If adding a number to the current sum would surpass the threshold, return the current sum.

 We can write this by iterating over the vector of vectors as nested loops and labelling the outer